SOM-Research/bigboss/README.md

 # Contributing

-This project is part of a research line of the [SOM Research Lab](https://som-research.uoc.edu/) and [BESSER project](https://github.com/besser-pearl), but we are open to contributions from the community.
+This project is part of a research line of the [SOM Research Lab](https://som-research.uoc.edu/), but we are open to contributions from the community.
 Any comment is more than welcome!

 If you are interested in contributing to this project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 # Code of Conduct

-At SOM Research Lab and BESSER we are dedicated to creating and maintaining welcoming, inclusive, safe, and harassment-free development spaces.
+At SOM Research Lab we are dedicated to creating and maintaining welcoming, inclusive, safe, and harassment-free development spaces.
 Anyone participating will be subject to and agrees to sign on to our [Code of Conduct](CODE_OF_CONDUCT.md).

 # Governance